boxyhq/website/docs/jackson/sso-flow/index.md

 --data-urlencode 'description=Demo SAML connection'
 ```

+- `metadataUrl`: URL containing the SAML metadata contents.
+Either this or `encodedRawMetadata` needs to be specified
-- `encodedRawMetadata`: Base64 encoding of the XML metadata your customer gets from their Identity Provider
+- `encodedRawMetadata`: Base64 encoding of the XML metadata your customer gets from their Identity Provider.
+Either this or `metadataUrl` needs to be specified
 - `defaultRedirectUrl`: The redirect URL to use in the IdP login flow.
 Jackson will call this URL after completing an IdP login flow
 - `redirectUrl`: Allowed redirect URL.
 Repeat this field multiple times to allow multiple redirect URLs.
 Jackson will disallow any redirects not on this list (or not the default URL above).
 - `tenant`: Jackson supports a multi-tenant architecture, this is a unique identifier you set from your side that relates back to your customer's tenant.
 This is normally an email, domain, an account id, or user-id